Install CentOS operating system on virtual machine

 Configure Network in CentOS

-Next, choose INSTALLATION DESTIONATION.
-We choose drive and check I will configure Partitioning and then click Done.
+Next, select INSTALLATION DESTINATION.
+Choose to drive and check I will configure Partitioning and then click Done.

 Partition hard drive in CentOS